k2view-academy/K2View-Academy/articles/DPM/03_Representantive_User_Interface/01_Representative_User_Interface_Overview.md

 # Representative User Interface Overview

-A Customer Service Representative (CSR) that supports the DPM processes should be user assigned to a corporate role mapped to the Representative DPM Application role.
+A Customer Service Representative (CSR) that supports the DPM processes should be a user assigned to a corporate role mapped to the *Representative DPM Application* role.
 A Representative can:

 - Search for previously submitted Requests.